Corey4005/HALOS/README.md

+# Overview
+HALIOS - "Hurricane Advanced Lightning Observation System" is a C++ program to collect lightning data from interpolated timestamp points over known hurricane pathways.
+Currently, [Python based programs](https://github.com/Corey4005/Count-Hurricane-Lightining-Flashes) that provide similar solutions take increased time (~8 hours per storm path) to collect all lightning information along a pathway.
+This program can collect the same amount of infomation in half the time because it is written in C++, which serperates run time from compile time and does not need an interpretor.
+This means that this tool could possibly help researchers interested in generating lighting climatologies over hurrricane events at increased scale and speed.

-This repo was built on a windows machine using Visual Studio using the [MSVC legacy compiler](https://learn.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=msvc-170).
+Currently this repo can be built on a windows machine using Visual Studio and the [MSVC legacy compiler](https://learn.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=msvc-170).

 # Required
 1. [vcpkg](https://vcpkg.io/en/index.html) - C++ package manager for windows machines